Konica Minolta’s Environmental Policy, Vision, and Strategy

 Eco Vision 2050

-Given the urgency of global environmental issues, global businesses have a great responsibility to help build more sustainable societies by reducing environmental impact.
-Konica Minolta announced its Eco Vision 2050, a long-term environmental vision designed to help realize a sustainable society.
+Given the urgency of global environmental issues, global businesses have a great responsibility to help build a more sustainable society by reducing environmental impact.

 Eco Vision 2050

-- Reduce CO2 emissions throughout the product life cycle by 80% by 2050, compared to 2005 levels
+- Reduce CO2 emissions throughout the product lifecycle by 80% by 2050, compared to fiscal 2005 levels.

 - Promote recycling and effective use of Earth's limited resources